Mis-Education of Bloggers: What You Don’t Know About Education Reform and Communities of Color

 From school closings, public to private, school vouchers to school choice, everyone seems to have an opinion on how education reform affects communities of color.
 Who has the right idea?
 Are the right people at the table?
 Who is moving the message?
 This panel will address key education issues affecting communities of color and the ways to contribute to the conversation around fixing our education system.

 L. Joy Williams is a political strategist and founder of LJW Community Strategies.
 She serves as a strategic adviser to elected leaders and organizations across the country and has been featured as a commentator on BET, Pacifica Radio in New York and Los Angeles, MSNBC, Current TV and NY1’s Inside City Hall.
-She is also host of TWiB in The Morning! on the award winning online radio station TWiB FM which airs live Monday – Thursday at 9AM eastern.
+She is a host and producer at #TWiBNation